Mr-oxm/Basera/README.md

 - Status bar with cursor position, zoom level, document info
 - Drag & drop image loading
 - New Document dialog with presets
+- **Real-time blend mode preview** — hover over blend modes in the dropdown to see a live preview on the canvas before committing

 ---